chassisml/chassis/docs/docs/getting-started/deploy-connect.md

 # Connect to Hosted Service

 !!! success "Welcome!"
      Connecting to this service eliminates the need for you to deploy and stand up a private Kubernetes cluster.
-Each chassis build job run on our hosted service has enough resources to containerize even the most memory intensive ML models (up to 8GB RAM and 2 CPUs).
+Each chassis job run on our hosted service has enough resources to containerize even the most memory intensive ML models (up to 8GB RAM and 2 CPUs).
 Follow the instructions on this page to connect and get started using Chassis right away.

 ## Download Chassis SDK